acelyc111/kudu/docs/design-docs/triggering-maintenance-ops.md

 disk.

 We want to keep the total amount of memory held by #1, #2 and #3 from growing too large.
 For now, our goal is to keep this sum relatively constant.
-We have not yet implemented giving memory held by tcmalloc back to the operating system.

 Tablet Statistics